skiadas/MathTopicsCourse/syllabus.md

 ### Exams

-There will be three exams, on Tuesday, May 5th, Thursday, May 14th, and Friday, May 22nd.
+There will be three exams, on Wednesday, May 6th, Thursday, May 14th, and Friday, May 22nd.
 In terms of your final grade, the exam you did better on will weigh a bit more, the one you did worse on a bit less.

 ### Getting Help